typed-ember/ember-cli-typescript/tests/dummy/app/templates/docs/ember-data/models.md

 # Models

-## Decorators

-When working with Ember Data, you'll very commonly be using one of the decorators the library supplies to define the shape of the relationships between your resources.
-These "just work" with TypeScript at runtime, but require type annotations to be useful with TypeScript.
+Ember Data models are normal TypeScript classes, but with properties decorated to define how the model represents an API resource and relationships to other resources.
+The decorators the library supplies "just work" with TypeScript at runtime, but require type annotations to be useful with TypeScript.

 For an overview of using Ember's decorators with TypeScript, see <LinkTo @route='docs.ts.decorators'>our overview</LinkTo>.

-### `@attr`
+## `@attr`

 The type returned by the `@attr` decorator is whatever [Transform](https://api.emberjs.com/ember-data/release/classes/Transform) is applied via the invocation.